Hometown: Lethbridge, AB

 What are your interests and what do you enjoy doing the most?

-I having gained to recognize the woman I am thus far where my interest continues to expand with connecting and sharing with other inspirational individuals in the aspiration of becoming a Psychologist for women.
-This can allow me to further my experiences in expanding my horizons within the areas of the mental, physical and spiritual sense of a woman.
+I have grown to recognize the woman I am thus far and where my interests continue to expand, which includes connecting and sharing with other inspirational individuals, with aspirations of becoming a Psychologist for women.
+This will allow me to further my experiences in expanding my horizons within the areas of the mental, physical and spiritual sense of a woman.

 List any special training you have had (music, art, drama, dance, etc.)

-Art, music and sports took a large part of my childhood.
-Piano lessons gave me a chance to take part in piano competitions growing up with Lethbridge Piano Class Festival for nine years.
-I was also exposed to learning diverse forms of dance where performing for self and community events became a passion.
+Art, music and sports played a large part in my childhood.
+Piano lessons gave me the opportunity to take part in piano competitions such as the Lethbridge Piano Class Festival for nine years.
+I was also exposed to learning diverse forms of dance, where performing for self and community events became a passion of mine.
 These forms of dance included Bollywood, bhangra, giddha (folk-dance), salsa, hip-hop, and belly-dancing.
-Swimming lessons and provincial competitions also took the majority of my years where it had led to the certification in lifesaving bronze cross medallion in Alberta for water rescue and lifeguarding.
-In high school, I took part of the Art IB (International Baccalaureate program), which had expanded my art and creative ability.
-Growing up and till this day, I took part in many charity and cultural community events where I have immense experience with public speaking, organizing and planning, choreographing events in the departments for entertainments with dance, fashion shows and much more.
+Swimming lessons and provincial competitions were also a large part of my youth, they led to the certification in lifesaving bronze cross medallion in Alberta for water rescue and lifeguarding.
+In high school, I took part of the Art IB (International Baccalaureate program), which expanded my art and creative ability.
+Growing up and to this day, I take part in many charity and cultural community events where I have immense experience with public speaking, organizing and planning, choreographing events in the departments for entertainment with dance, fashion shows for children and adults with culture.

 In what sports, if any, have you participated?